Thorium/the-elmish-book/chapters/elm/form-inputs.md

 ### Numeric Inputs: Validation and Transformation

-At a first glance, handling numeric inputs isn't that much different than handling the textual input except for the fact that we keep track of a number (float or integer) instead of a string.
+At first glance, handling numeric inputs isn't that much different than handling textual input except for the fact that we keep track of a number (float or integer) instead of a string.
 But it likely does add an extra step to the problem: handling validation and transforming values.

 Let's start with `State` and `Msg`:
 ```fsharp